SteveMinar/SteveMinar.github.io/README.md

 My name is SteveMinar

-I have too many interests and hobbues to list at this moment
+I have too many interests and hobbies to list at this moment